jd2rogers2/presently/NOTES.md

 ----- current -----
 + testing
-back button on item view always goes to item's list not good when you're viewing someone else's list do we even need if's in ctrl.rbs? check all ctrl.js orderby in all repeats?
+do we even need if's in ctrl.rbs? check all ctrl.js orderby in all repeats?
 + delete events